Suggested Searches

 What are the media guidelines?
 What are the advertising guidelines?

-What is NASA Commercial and Marketing Pricing?
+What is NASA commercial and marketing pricing?

 Legal FAQs

-What happens to Intellectual Property generated during LEO activities?
+What happens to intellectual property generated during LEO activities?

 The allocation of rights in inventions and data depends on the terms of any applicable agreements or contracts.
-Typically, under NASA contracts and agreements, contractors and partners have the right to retain, or obtain, ownership of inventions they develop under their contract or agreement.
+Under NASA contracts and agreements, partners have the right to retain, or obtain, ownership of inventions they develop under their contract or agreement.
 Under most procurement contracts, NASA is required to retain a government-purpose license in inventions and data created under the contracts.
 Allocation of rights under partnership agreements are more flexible.
 In general, NASA’s partners are not restricted in their use and distribution of data they first produce in the performance of an agreement, or data first produced by NASA under a collaborative or reimbursable agreement.

 To facilitate the commercial development of critical technologies needed for human space exploration, NASA takes steps to ensure that its contractors and partners retain the maximum rights permitted by law, unless NASA has identified a specific need for it to obtain rights in intellectual property for its own purposes as part of an agreement.
-It is part of NASA’s mission to “seek and encourage the fullest commercial use of space,” so it is NASA’s interest to ensure that its contractors and partners are able to leverage investment to advance commercial space activities.
+It is part of NASA’s mission to “seek and encourage the fullest commercial use of space,” so it is NASA’s interest to ensure that its contractors and partners can leverage investment to advance commercial space activities.

 What can the government utilize intellectual property for under a government purpose license?